luzyrawr/programming-fundamentals/UnitTesting.md

 - **Stub:** is a dummy which is set so that it returns predefined constant values from the methods called on the object which that stub replaces.
 Use stubs to drive the execution flow through specific pathways.
 - **Spy:** is a stub which saves some information about the calls made on the spy.
 It allows to verify what argument values were passed in the methods, how many times any methods were called, in what order the methods were called.
 - **Mock:** is a spy, but mock contains assertions inside itself, so a mock can cause the failure of a test.
+- **Fake:** is a test double which simulates the behavior of a real dependency as close to reality as possible.